Here is how to Reset Chrome Browser to Default Settings, if it is causing problems on your computer due to change in settings or other reasons.

 - Your personal settings for websites (if any) will be lost

-If you are logged-in to Chrome, above changes will apply to the Chrome profile that you are signed-in and will automatically apply across all devices that you are signed-in to.
+If you are logged-in to Google Chrome, above changes will apply to your Chrome profile and will automatically apply across all devices that you are signed-in.

 Chrome browser Reset will have no impact on your other Chrome profiles (if any), that you are not signed-in.